Top ten tips for remaining psychologically resilient

 Tip 9: Get organised.

 You may have many activities and tasks to keep track of—both at work and in your personal life.
 Managing all these tasks can be stressful.
 So, to be resilient, it is important to have an organisational system that helps you stay on top of things.
-Specifically, your organisational system should include two major elements, which allow you maintain your resilience:
+Specifically, your organisational system should include two major elements, which help you maintain your resilience:

 Keep your to-dos “outside of your head.”
 In other words, you should not rely on your memory to trigger when you should do your actions.
-It is your organisational system, such as a calendar or a written to-do list, that reminds you when to do things.
+It is your organisational system, such as a calendar or written to-do list, that reminds you when to do things.
 The less you rely on your memory, the better.

 Prioritise your tasks.
 It is helpful to have a clear distinction between tasks which are urgent (that is time dependent and must be performed now, such as taking an important call); and those which are important but can be dealt with at your own pace.